-- (B) A large system is deemed to have optimized corrosion control and is not required to complete the applicable corrosion control treatment steps identified in this section if the system satisfies one (1) of the following criteria: - 1.
+- (B) A large system is deemed to have optimized corrosion control and is not required to complete the applicable corrosion control treatment steps identified in this section if the system satisfies one (1) of the following criteria.
+Any such large system deemed to have optimized corrosion control, and which has treatment in place, shall continue to operate and maintain optimal corrosion control treatment and meet any requirements that the department determines appropriate to ensure optimal corrosion control treatment is maintained. - 1.
 The system demonstrates to the satisfaction of the department that it has conducted activities equivalent to the corrosion control steps applicable to large systems.
 If the department makes this determination, it shall provide the system with written notice explaining the basis for its decision and shall specify the water quality control parameters representing optimal corrosion control in accordance with 10 CSR 60-15.030(7).
-A system shall provide the department with the following information in order to support a determination: - A. The results of all test samples collected for each of the water quality parameters in 10 CSR 60-15.030(3)(C); - B. A report explaining the test methods used by the water system to evaluate the corrosion control treatments listed in 10 CSR 60-15.030(3)(A), the results of all tests conducted and the basis for the system's selection of optimal corrosion control treatment; - C. A report explaining how corrosion control has been installed and how it is being maintained to insure minimal lead and copper concentrations at consumers' taps; and - D. The results of tap water samples collected in accordance with 10 CSR 60-15.070 at least once every six (6) months for one (1) year after corrosion control has been installed; and - 2.
-The water system submits results of tap water monitoring conducted in accordance with 10 CSR 60-15.070 and source water monitoring conducted in accordance with 10 CSR 60-15.090 that demonstrates for two (2) consecutive six (6)-month monitoring periods that the difference between the ninetieth percentile tap water lead level, computed under 10 CSR 60-15.010(3)(C), and the highest source water lead concentration is less than the practical quantitation level for lead specified in 10 CSR 60-5.010(1)(H). - (2) A small system (serving fewer than three thousand three hundred (3300) persons) and a medium-size system (serving three thousand three hundred one to fifty thousand (3,301-50,000) persons) shall complete the corrosion control treatment steps specified as follows unless it is deemed to have optimized corrosion control under paragraph (2)(B)1., 2. or 3. of this rule:
+Water systems deemed to have optimized corrosion control shall operate in compliance with the department-designated optimal water quality control parameters in accordance with 10 CSR 60-15.030(8) and continue to conduct lead and copper tap and water quality parameter sampling in accordance with 10 CSR 60-15.070(4)(C) and 10 CSR 60-15.080(4).
+A system shall provide the department with the following information in order to support this determination: - A. The results of all test samples collected for each of the water quality parameters in 10 CSR 60-15.030(3)(C); - B. A report explaining the test methods used by the water system to evaluate the corrosion control treatments listed in 10 CSR 60-15.030(3)(A), the results of all tests conducted and the basis for the system's selection of optimal corrosion control treatment; - C. A report explaining how corrosion control has been installed and how it is being maintained to insure minimal lead and copper concentrations at consumers' taps; and - D. The results of tap water samples collected in accordance with 10 CSR 60-15.070 at least once every six (6) months for one (1) year after corrosion control has been installed. - 2.
+The water system submits results of tap water monitoring conducted in accordance with 10 CSR 60-15.070 and source water monitoring conducted in accordance with 10 CSR 60-15.090 that demonstrates for two (2) consecutive six (6)-month monitoring periods that the difference between the ninetieth percentile tap water lead level, computed